andikatjacobdennis/C-Sharp/README.md

 * struct
 * enum
 * When to use class or struct
-* Can private constructor be inherited and what is the use
 * Nested class and how to use it

 ## Properties